makersacademy/news-summary-challenge/README.md

 # News Summary App

 A javascript application created as a weekend challange at the 7th weekend of Makers Academy.
 Read the headlines from Guardian API and the summaries from Aylien in one place!

+I welcome you to read a [Gist](https://gist.github.com/Kotauror/618302fab7c851b63c98aa233db48d13) on asyns in JS that I wrote during this challenge.

 ## Technology used